JetBrains/JetBrainsApiTest/CONTRIBUTING.md

    > </picture><br>
    >
    > If you have previously built JBR API, `make jbr-api`
-   > may issue a warning about outdated branch, it's advised to keep
+   > may issue a warning about an outdated branch.
+It's advised to keep
-   > your branch up-to-date with `origin/main`.
+   > your JBR API branch up-to-date with `origin/main`.

-   You will see JBR API built under `JetBrainsRuntime/jbr-api/out/jbr-api-SNAPSHOT.jar` It will also be installed into your local Maven repository as `com.jetbrains:jbr-api:SNAPSHOT`.
-The easiest way to try the new JBR API is to add it as Maven artifact, it will be updated automatically every time you build it with `make jbr-api`.
+   The build result will be `JetBrainsRuntime/jbr-api/out/jbr-api-SNAPSHOT.jar` It will also be installed into your local Maven repository as `com.jetbrains:jbr-api:SNAPSHOT`.
+The easiest way to try the new JBR API is to add it as Maven artifact to your project.
+   JBR API will then get updated automatically every time you build it with `make jbr-api`.

    > <picture>
    >   <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/f167aefa480e8d37e9941a25f0b40981b74a47be/blockquotes/badge/light-theme/tip.svg">
    >   <img alt="Tip" src="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/f167aefa480e8d37e9941a25f0b40981b74a47be/blockquotes/badge/dark-theme/tip.svg">
    > </picture><br>
    >
-   > If needed, JBR API can be built standalone,
+   > JBR API can be built standalone, if needed.
-   > it only requires any JDK 18 or newer:
+   > In this case JDK 18 or newer is required:
    > ```shell
-   > bash tools/build.sh full /path/to/jdk
+   > bash tools/build.sh full/path/to/jdk
    > ```
-   > There are other build types than `full`,
+   > There are build types other than `full`,
    > see `build.sh` for more info.

-3. Create a new feature branch.
-You may need to update remote to your fork if you don't have write access to JBR API repository.
+4. Create a new feature branch.
+You may need to update remote to your fork if you don't have write access to the JBR API repository.
    It's easy to do via IDEA: *Git -> Manage Remotes...*